danionescu0/home-automation/README.md

 # Home automation project #

 Yet another home automation project.
-The main concern of the project is keeping price down and maximizing customizability, it's a DIY project for makers and hacker and it's based on a raspberry pi (or another linux compatible board) and arduino boards.
+The main concern of the project is keeping price down and maximizing customizability, it's a DIY project for makers and hacker and it's based on a raspberry pi (or another linux compatible board), arduino boards IOT devices and other electronics.

 **Summary**